jonhoo/thesquareplanet.com/_posts/2020-03-27-livestream-tips.markdown

 this, it's that.
 A proper, standalone microphone is _so_ much better, and not even all that expensive.
 I started out with the [Samson Q2U], and was very happy with it.
 You can hear what it sounds like in [one of my first videos].
-I've since upgraded to the [RØDE Podaster] (which sounds [like this]), and I doubt I'll need anything more fancy that that ever.
+I've since upgraded to the [RØDE Podcaster] (which sounds [like this]), and I doubt I'll need anything more fancy that that ever.
 I'll add that the step up from the Samson to the RØDE _is_ noticeable (just see the comments).